VanniMaceria/Rowan/README.md

 # Rowan
-Rowan is a simple pokèdex for android devices where you can search pokèmon by region, id, name, type and much more... <br><br>
+Rowan is a simple pokèdex for android devices where you can search pokèmon by region, id, name, type and much more... <br>
+> Developed in Java <br>
 <p align="center">
  <img src="app/src/main/res/drawable/logo.png" width="200" height="200">
 </p><br>